-7.1 No filming or photography of children or adults at risk should take place without gaining written permission from the appropriate parent, guardian or carer.
+- 7.1 No filming or photography of children or adults at risk should take place without gaining written permission from the appropriate parent, guardian or carer.
 The purposes for which any photographic images or film will be used should be clearly explained and outlined on the disclaimer document.
-All written consent obtained must be placed securely on file.

-- 7.2 Use of photography and film including children and adults at risk is set out in the RAD's Social Media and Digital Communications Policy and separate Visual Media Policy which provide more detailed information as to how visual media should be procured, presented and protected. - 7.3 There is evidence that some people do use activities and events as an opportunity to take photographs or footage of children and/or adults at risk, including those with disabilities, with the intention to use them inappropriately or manipulate them.
+All written consent obtained must be placed securely on file. - 7.2 Use of photography and film including children and adults at risk is set out in the RAD's Social Media and Digital Communications Policy and separate Visual Media Policy which provide more detailed information as to how visual media should be procured, presented and protected. - 7.3 There is evidence that some people do use activities and events as an opportunity to take photographs or footage of children and/or adults at risk, including those with disabilities, with the intention to use them inappropriately or manipulate them.

-8. Project Tearose
+8. Operation Encompass

-- 8.1 Research shows that children who are involved or who have witnessed domestic abuse are more at risk of emotional harm and potentially physical harm. - 8.2 Project Tearose is an information sharing agreement between the Metropolitan Police and Wandsworth Borough Schools.
-The RAD has signed up to this agreement for the purposes of the RAD Dance School in Battersea. - 8.3 If police have responded to a domestic incident and there are children in the family, the officers working on Project Tearose will disclose this incident to the SSOs or specific DSOs the following morning (next working day).
-The actual content of the information shared is kept to the minimum, i.e. outlining the offence, but without specific details.
-The information is shared in order to ensure the safety and wellbeing of the child, and so that support can be offered to the child if necessary.
-The RAD is part of the network available to support the family and child. - 8.4 The information is likely to be sensitive and confidential and is stored, handled and destroyed in accordance with RAD Information Management Policy and Procedures.
+- 8.1 Research shows that children who are involved or who have witnessed domestic abuse are more at risk of emotional harm and potentially physical harm. - 8.2 Operation Encompass is an information sharing agreement between the Metropolitan Police and Wandsworth Borough Schools.
+The RAD has signed up to this agreement for the purposes of the RAD Dance School in Battersea. - 8.3 If police have responded to a domestic incident and there are children in the family, the officers will disclose that an incident has taken place to the Safeguarding Manager the following morning (next working day).
+The information is shared on a need to know basis in order to ensure the safety and wellbeing of the child.